 “Yes, dear, you are.
 Just realize that once you do this, you’re going to be declaring war.”
 Oh, hell, I don’t want a war with Edward, but he’s conveniently forgetting which one of us is the bad guy here.
 And anyway, if he starts feeling too froggy, I have a Glock with a full magazine and one in the chamber waiting to help him see reason.

-“Sometimes, you have to do what you have to do, Al.” I look at him solemnly.
+“Sometimes, you gotta do what you gotta do, Al.” I look at him solemnly.
 He squeezes my shoulder.

 “Do you want me to get this rolling for you on Monday?”

 “I would really appreciate that, thank you.”
 I smile.

 “Good.
 Now, how would Mr. Gorgeous know who I am?”